roytang/blog/content/post/2008/12/standard-06-dec-2008-blightning-beatdown.md

 After the match I asked him for tips on how to play the deck and he told me he just plays out Blightning as soon as possible, whereas I was sandbagging it and playing creatures first.

 Round two I face Shorecrasher/Bant, an early Rhox War Monk sticks around in game one long enough to make it hard for me to win.
 In game two I get a nice draw with turn two Blossom and 2 Javelins.
 He's stuck on two lands, missing two land drops before finally playing a Birds of Paradise.
-My only removal in hand consists of the two Javelins&#8230;I decide to overkill the BoP and hope he doesn't draw any more lands.
+My only removal in hand consists of the two Javelins...
+I decide to overkill the BoP and hope he doesn't draw any more lands.
 Of course he draws a Flooded Grove next turn and then he plays out his hand and I'm finished off by a growing Shorecrasher.

 Starting out at 0-2.
 Why do I play Magic again?
 Seriously, I've been playing badly for a while now.